Movie Review: ‘MAN DOWN’ – manipulation, misdirection outrank LaBeouf’s committed performance

 While I would love nothing more to spoil the fun — because after you see a terrible movie you just want to reveal its secrets — let’s just say it doesn’t warrant the film’s post-apocalyptic segment.

-MAN DOWN attempts to cram a convoluted and murky mass of plot and emotion into an hour-and-a-half of screen time.
-In the process, little of its meaning survived, and the audience is left with an appalling film, hiding behind a misdelivered moral about how little we care for our veterans.
+MAN DOWN attempts to cram a murky mass of plot and emotion into an hour-and-a-half of screen time.
+In the process, little of its meaning survived, and we’re left with an appalling film that hides behind a misdelivered moral about how little we care for our veterans.
 Though important for us to hear, that message can’t save this movie from being the disaster it is.

 MAN DOWN opens nationwide on Friday, Dec.
 2.